 The rich bass player with our rivals band purchased a brand new Hofner bass and a new a Fender Bassman with the large cabinet.
 At the end of the night this guy would put the Hofner down and pick up an inexpensive Teisco bass guitar.
 When the band was near the end of their psychedelic song this guy smashed the Teisco to bits, threw the pieces on the ground and walked away.
 What a drama queen!

-So once again those crafty wizards from the East have come up with an answer for you Townsend and Hendrix wanna-be's.
+So someone in the guitar biz noticed a need to be fullfilled and has come up with an answer for you Townsend and Hendrix wanna-be's.

 Impress audiences with your powerful destructiveness and emphasize your musical passion.
 Chicks will dig you.